flipcoder/textbeat/README.md

 Unlike accents, volume changes persist.

-Interpolation is not yet impl
+Interpolation is not yet implemented

 ## Vibrato, Pitch, and Mod Wheel